drdavide/drdavide.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Davide leads semantic modelling and data standardisation initiatives at Bloomberg, developing training programs that have up-skilled hundreds of employees and advanced the adoption of ontology-driven methodologies across the firm.
+Davide is a software engineer at Bloomberg, where he leads semantic modelling and data standardisation initiatives.
+He has designed training programs that have upskilled hundreds of employees and accelerated firm-wide adoption of ontology-driven methodologies.

-Davide holds a PhD in Digital Engineering and has authored several peer-reviewed publications on cognitive digital twins, using formal ontologies and knowledge-driven applications.
-He has also contributed to the Industrial Ontology Foundry (IOF).
-His expertise includes RDF, OWL, SPARQL, SHACL, and top-level ontology-based data management systems.
+With a PhD in Digital Engineering, he has authored several peer-reviewed publications on cognitive digital twins, applying formal ontologies and knowledge-driven systems.
+His expertise spans RDF, OWL, SPARQL, SHACL, and top-level ontology-based data management.

-Before working at Bloomberg, Davide lectured at Cranfield University, specialising in Ontology-based Data Management with a focus on Digital Twin applications.
-His career spans industry and academia, and he contributed to projects at GE General Electric and Fraunhofer Institute, where he advanced Industry 4.0 technologies.
+Drawing on his academic background, Davide previously lectured at Cranfield University, specialising in Ontology-based Data Management with a focus on Digital Twin systems.
+He has played a key role in embedding semantic web technologies across financial and research domains and regularly presents in both academic and industry settings.